 Q How often may this test be repeated?

-A UBM is uncommon within the Medicare program.
-For ophthalmology and optometry combined, it was reported less than 1 time per 1,000 eye exams in 2015.
+As a point of reference, UBM is uncommon within the Medicare program.
+For ophthalmology and optometry combined, it was reported less than 1 time per 1,000 eye exams in 2018.

 A Yes.
-According to Medicare’s National Correct Coding Initiative (NCCI), 76513 is bundled with CPT codes 76512, 92132, and some other less-common codes.
+According to Medicare’s National Correct Coding Initiative (NCCI), CPT codes 76512 and 92132 are bundled with 76513, as well as some other less-common codes.
 If these bundled services are billed together, the claim for the lower-valued code will be honored; the claim for the higher-valued test will be denied.
-Eye and E/M exam codes are not bundled with 76513.
+Exam codes are not bundled with 76513.